-Use-of-force audiovisual records shall be available for supervisory, Field Office and ICE/ERO headquarters incident reviews and may also be used for training.
+Use-of-force audiovisual records shall be available for supervisory, Field Office and Headquarters incident reviews and may also be used for training.

-Release of use-of-force audiovisual recordings to the news media may occur only if authorized by the Director of Enforcement and Removal Operations, in accordance with ICE/ERO procedures and rules of accountability.
+Release of use-of-force audiovisual recordings to the news media may occur only if authorized by the Director of Detention and Removal Operations, in accordance with ICE/DRO procedures and rules of accountability.